Erickcaron3/myBudgetAPI/README.md

 # myBudgetAPI
 RestAPI version of application myBudget
-Project
+Project currently in development for a personal usage

 # Technologies

 Java/Spring boot/Hibernate, database mySQL, RestAPI.
 Lombok.

-To be implemented: Microservices (Eureka), RabbitMQ
+To be implemented: at least: Microservices (Eureka), RabbitMQ, JavaMail.

 Frontend in independant application: JavaScript/CSS/HTML

 # Endpoints